Bruce Lietzke

-Bruce Alan Lietzke (July 18, 1951 – July 28, 2018) was an American professional golfer who won 13 tournaments on the PGA Tour between 1977 and 1994, including two victories in the Canadian Open.
-His best finish in a major championship was at the 1991 PGA Championship where he finished second, three strokes behind John Daly.
-He had seven victories on the Champions Tour, including one senior major title, the 2003 U.S. Senior Open.
-He played in the 1981 Ryder Cup.
+Bruce Alan Lietzke (July 18, 1951 – July 28, 2018) was an American professional golfer.
+He won 13 tournaments on the PGA Tour.
+His best finish in a major championship was runner-up at the 1991 PGA Championship.
+He also had seven victories on the Champions Tour, including one senior major title, the 2003 U.S. Senior Open.

-Early life
+Early life and amateur career

 Lietzke was born in Kansas City, Kansas.
-He moved to Beaumont, Texas with his parents in 1960 and lived there until 1977, graduating from Forest Park High School in 1969.
+He moved to Beaumont, Texas, with his parents in 1960 and lived there until 1977, graduating from Forest Park High School in 1969.

-Acknowledgments

 Lietzke credited his older brother, Duane, for introducing him to the game of golf at age five.
 He also credits Henry Homberg, a local Beaumont professional, along with Duane for having the greatest influences on his game when he first started playing.

 Lietzke attended the University of Houston in Houston, Texas.
-He graduated in 1973 and turned pro in 1974.
+He graduated in 1973.

-Successes
+Professional career

+In 1974, Lietzke turned professional.
 Lietzke's first PGA Tour victory was in the 1977 Tucson Open.
-Overall Lietzke won a combined total of 20 tournaments on the PGA Tour and the Champions Tour, including the 2003 U.S. Senior Open.
+Overall, Lietzke won a combined total of 20 tournaments on the PGA Tour and the Champions Tour, including the 2003 U.S. Senior Open.
 On the PGA Tour in 1981, Lietzke had three tournament victories.
 He played on the winning 1981 U.S. Ryder Cup team at Walton Heath Golf Club.

 Lietzke's best finish in a major on the PGA Tour was a solo second place at the 1991 PGA Championship.

 Lietzke was well known for not practicing a great deal, and not playing in a large number of tournaments compared to his fellow competitors, electing to spend more time with his family.
 He did not play more than 25 events in any PGA Tour season and never played more than 20 tournaments in a single season after 1988.
 He never finished below 74th on the money list.
 During his career, Lietzke played in 506 PGA Tour events.

-Hobbies

-Lietzke enjoyed collecting classic cars and built an 11-car garage at his home in which to store his large collection; among the crown jewels were a 1967 yellow Corvette Stingray convertible and a 1987 Buick GNX.
-He listed Bruce Springsteen as his favorite entertainer and Don "Big Daddy" Garlits as his favorite athlete.
-He made his home in Dallas, Texas.

 Lietzke was an avid supporter of the Sour Mash Open in Parkersburg, West Virginia.
 He played in the event numerous times.
 "The Bryce-Lietzke-Martin Scholarship Fund was the first fund established by the Sour Mash Open Golf Tournament Committee in 1990 in honor of the late Dr. John Coyle Bryce, PGA Golf Professional, Bruce Lietzke, and Larry Martin.
 The earnings of the fund are used to provide scholarships to worthy Wood County students who have shown an interest in golf."